-Uganda has a total of 10 national parks that contain a variety of habitats to a large number of wildlife, right from snow capped mountains, papyrus swamps, thick tropical forests and the open savanah plains.
-These are homes to quite a range of wildlife with over 1047 bird species, forest primates for example; gorillas, chimpanzees where as the game animals are found in the savanah plain parks.
+Insight on Uganda’s 10 National Parks.
+Uganda has over 10 national parks that contain a variety of Wildlife habitats in large numbers, right from snow-capped mountains, papyrus swamps, thick tropical forests and the open savannah plains.
+These are homes to quite a range of wildlife with over 1047 bird species, forest primates for example; gorillas, chimpanzees whereas the game animals are found in the savannah plain parks.

-Below is a brief Insight of the National Parks and some of the animals you should expect to see in Uganda.
+Below is a brief Insight on Uganda’s 10 National Parks and some of the animals you should expect to see in Uganda.

 1. Lake Mburo National Park.

 This lies in an area of 260 sq km, located in the southwest part of Uganda in a district called Kiruhura.
 For a single day trip, this could none of the parks you shouldn’t miss visiting.

 It offers a great view and you will see Buffalos, Topi, large herds of Zebras, and a variety of bird species and many more others.
 This is the only park in Uganda where you’ll find the Impalas.

 2. Murchison Falls National Park.

 Also known as the World’s most powerful waterfalls.
 Located in North-Western Uganda, in a district called Masindi lies the magnificent Murchison Falls National Park.
 The park is bisected by the Victoria Nile from east to west for a distance of about 115 kilometres.